 where $f_j^k = \langle j|\mathbf{f}^k\rangle$.
-Substituting the eigenvalues and eigenvectors from Eq.~\eqref{equ:4node_noC_eigen} into the above equation, the population $P^j_e(t)\equiv |C^j_e(t)|^2$ can be obtained:
+Substituting the eigenvalues and eigenvectors from Eq.~\eqref{equ:4node_noC_eigen} into the above equation, the population $P^j_e(t)\equiv |C^j_e(t)|^2$ can be obtained~\cite{PhysicaE2004Taut}:

-The populations of the 2-nd and 4-th nodes are always the same, which reveals the same dynamical process, as shown in Figs.~\ref{Fig1}(e) and \ref{Fig1}(f).
-In particular, when $\theta_4=\pi$ and $\theta=\pi/4$, the 3-rd node can be considered as a dark site whose population vanishes all the time, with $P^3_{e}(t, \theta_4=\pi)=0$ as shown in Fig.~\ref{Fig1}(e).
-Intuitively, the transition amplitude of $1\rightarrow 3$ process can be written as $t_{13}\propto (\exp(i\pi/2)+\exp(-i\pi/2))=0$, with destructive interference from two paths.
+The populations of the second and fourth nodes are always the same, which reveals the same dynamical process, as shown in Figs.~\ref{Fig1}(e) and \ref{Fig1}(f).
+In particular, when $\theta_4=\pi$ and $\theta=\pi/4$, the third node can be considered as a dark site whose population vanishes all the time, with $P^3_{e}(t, \theta_4=\pi)=0$, as shown in Fig.~\ref{Fig1}(e).
+Intuitively, the transition amplitude of the $1\rightarrow 3$ process can be written as $t_{13}\propto (\exp(i\pi/2)+\exp(-i\pi/2))=0$, with destructive interference from two paths.